CESNET/libfds/README.rst

 * Note: latest systems (e.g. Fedora) use ``dnf`` instead of ``yum``.
 * Note: if ZSTD library (``libzstd-devel``) is not available, you can try to add official EPEL repository (``yum -y install epel-release``) and install it again.
-Alternatively, it's also possible to use libfds embedded version of the library by passing additional option ``-DUSE_SYSTEM_ZSTD=off`` to ``cmake ..`` while building.
+Alternatively, it's also possible to use embedded version of the library by passing additional option ``-DUSE_SYSTEM_ZSTD=off`` to ``cmake ..`` while building.
 * Note: if LZ4 library (``lz4-devel``) is not available for your distribution